dbwebb-se/ctf/README.md

 > dbw3bb-CTF{some text related to the flag}
 > dbw3bb-CTF{50m3 73x7 r3l473d 70 7h3 fl46}

-You can start with [dbwebb ctf number one](src/instruction/README.md).
+You can start by solving [a sample dbwebb ctf](src/0001/doc/instruction.md).